 One of the songs on Black Sabbath’s 1983 album Born Again is a short instrumental titled “Stonehenge”.
-The band had some stage props created for several of their songs including “Stonehenge” for the Born Again tour.
+The band had some stage props created for several of their songs, including “Stonehenge” for the Born Again tour.
 By this time in the band’s history, both Ozzy Osbourne and Ronnie James Dio had parted ways with Black Sabbath.

-Just like in the film This Is Spinal Tap, Arden accidentally wrote down the wrong measurements and ordered a 15 meter instead of 15 feet tall Stonehenge prop.
-At 3.2 feet per meter, the end result was a 50 foot tall Stonehenge that was too big to do anything with.
-The oversized prop forced the band to cancel several shows in Canada which resulted in them delaying their North American tour.
+Just like in the film This Is Spinal Tap, Arden accidentally wrote down the wrong measurements and ordered a 15 meter instead of a 15 feet tall Stonehenge prop.
+At 3.2 feet per meter, the end result was a 50-foot tall Stonehenge that was too big to do anything with.
+The oversized prop forced the band to cancel several shows in Canada, which resulted in them delaying their North American tour.
 They eventually had to abandon the Stonehenge prop.
 It was too large to easily transport or get inside most of the venues on the tour.
 The last time Geezer Butler remembers seeing it was on a dock in New York City.

 The Similarities Between Both The Spinal Tap And Black Sabbath Stonehenge Prop Mistakes

 Black Sabbath’s North American tour for Born Again began in October 1983.
-The film This Is Spinal Tap wasn’t released until March 1984, 6 month’s after Black Sabbath’s tour start and Stonehenge prop issues.
-So obviously the idea for the Spinal Tap Stonehenge scene was inspired by Black Sabbath right?
+The film This Is Spinal Tap wasn’t released until March 1984, 6 months after Black Sabbath’s tour start and Stonehenge prop issues.
+So obviously, the idea for the Spinal Tap Stonehenge scene was inspired by Black Sabbath, right?
 Not necessarily.

 Spinal Tap: The Final Tour

 Before director Rob Reiner could get budget approval for the film This Is Spinal Tap, he had to create a 20-minute sample called Spinal Tap: The Final Tour for the studio executives to review.
-Footage for Spinal Tap: The Final Tour was recorded in 1980 and 1981 and includes the infamous Stonehenge scene.
+Footage for Spinal Tap: The Final Tour was recorded in 1980 and 1981 and includes the Stonehenge scene.
 This predates Black Sabbath’s 1983 tour and release of their album Born Again containing the song Stonehenge.
 Not only had Rob Reiner, Harry Shearer, Michael McKean and Christopher Guest put together the Stonehenge scene for Spinal Tap: The Final Tour, but they also wrote and performed a full Stonehenge song.

 Many of the scenes in This Is Spinal Tap are based on real life situations that hard rock bands experienced in the 1970s and early 80s.
-But incredibly, the similarities between the movie This Is Spinal Tap and Black Sabbath both having songs about Stonehenge and poorly designed Stonehenge props was a complete coincidence.
-It’s neither a case of life imitating art or art imitating life.
+But incredibly, the similarities between the movie This Is Spinal Tap and Black Sabbath, both having songs about Stonehenge and poorly designed Stonehenge props was a complete coincidence.
+It’s neither a case of life imitating art nor art imitating life.
 If anything, it’s a case of both musicians and comedy writers in a Stonehenge heavy metal state of mind at the same time.